Custom Software Development Process

 Feature development

 Most client relationships extend well beyond the initial launch.
 The system grows as the business grows.
 New reports.
-New integrations.
+New API integrations with third-party services.
 New user roles.
-Additional workflows.
+Additional workflow automation.
+Real-time dashboards that were not in the original scope but become obvious once data starts flowing.

 Post-launch feature development follows the same sprint structure as the initial build.
 The difference is that priorities shift.
 During the build, the specification drives priorities.
 Post-launch, usage data and business needs drive priorities.
+Sprint velocity (how much the team delivers per cycle) stabilises over time, making future work increasingly predictable to estimate.
 The features that seemed critical during discovery sometimes turn out to be less important than features nobody anticipated.

 Some of our client relationships span over 15 years.
 The system we launched in year one bears little resemblance to the system running today.
 That is not a failure of the original design.
 It is proof that the architecture was flexible enough to evolve.